-Then after learning that lesson, I started smartly running and building my miles up and ran 3 half marathons.
-Those races kept me excited and I fell in love with the distance races.
-Nothing can ever take away from crossing the line of my first half marathon in Plattsburgh.
+Then after learning that lesson, I started running smartly and building my miles up and ran 3 half marathons.
+Nothing can ever take away from crossing the line of my first half marathon.

 I didn’t have any good races in the 2011 summer, but I did have the memorable one.
-The Run Swim Run that I had won last year is when I got my stress fracture.
+At the Run-Swim-Run, I did not finish.
+I stopped with a stress fracture.
 I was in first place when it happened and I felt the most intense pain I’ve ever felt in my life.
-I watched hundreds of people run past me and it was heartbreaking but it was enough to make me realize that my training needed to change.
-I cried.

 I cried and cried and cried and cried and thought my running was over forever.
 I cried more then any boyfriend problems, any family issues…all I did was cry.
 (Now I know that stress fractures happen and they heal).
 It was my first major running injury.
 It taught me my body is not invincible and I need to train smartly.

 I had two months to think about my injury (and cry some more).
 I was scared to sit out my entire cross country season.
-I sat about half of it out and ran the other half.
+I sat out half and ran the other half.
 September was always on my mind since it was when I was allowed to run again.
 Although my second cross country season was nowhere where I wanted it to be-it was still fun.
 I loved it.
 It gave me hope for Spring racing.

 That Spring I PRed (1:27.19) and won the Plattsburgh half marathon.
-That will always be my favorite race.
+That will always be a favorite race.
 Everything about that race went smoothly.
 This picture describes how I ran the entire time.

 The spring and summer of 2012, I continued to train for my final collegiate season of cross country.
 I knew what I had to do to get to nationals and worked my ass off.
-I wasn’t going to let anything stop me.
-I logged between 80-90 mile weeks.
-I did everything well.
-I followed my coaches advice and schedule.
+I followed my coaches advice and schedule (no more, no less).
 I took my easy runs easy, hard runs hard.
 I made it through spring and summer injury free and moved to Oswego, NY to intern.